“Jesus has a Nazareth problem” (interview transcript)—Pt. 3

 The Natsarene (“Nazarene”) Religion – Pt.
 6

 In the fourth post of this series I looked at the Parable of the Ten Maidens (Mt 25:1-13) and concluded that it was an allegory—certainly not the ipsissima verba from the mouth of the human prophet who lies at the origins of Christianity.
 The incipient Great Church needed to erase that flesh and blood prophet to make room for its invented and grandiose “Jesus of Nazareth.”
-It needed to do this because the gnostic doctrine of the “Nazarene” (Natsarene) prophet was diametrically opposed to its doctrine of faith which lay at the heart of the Pauline kerygma (“proclamation”).
-Erasing the prophet from history was a fairly easy task, for that prophet has—as we can see—left few if any traces.
-However, … Continue reading
+It needed to do this because the gnostic doctrine of the “Nazarene” (Natsarene) prophet was diametrically opposed to its doctrine of faith that lay at the heart of the new Pauline kerygma (“proclamation”).
+Erasing the prophet from history was a fairly easy task, for that prophet has—as we can see—left few if any traces. … Continue reading